smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetGlobalProperties/index.md

 |Failure|INVALID_ID:appID is not valid (e.g.does not exist)|JSON response|Method return|code: 13|
 |Failure|INVALID_DATA: The data sent is invalid (invalid JSON syntax or parameters out of bounds or of wrong type)|JSON response|Method return|code: 11|
 |Failure|GENERIC_ERROR: The unknown issue occurred or other codes are not applicable.|JSON response|Method return|code: 22|

+!!!
+NOTE
-_**Note**: In case HMI does not respond SDL's request during SDL-default timeout (10 sec), SDL will return GENERIC_ERROR  result code to the corresponding mobile app's request.
+In case HMI does not respond SDL's request during SDL-default timeout (10 sec), SDL will return GENERIC_ERROR  result code to the corresponding mobile app's request.
 Please see [Result Enumeration] for all SDL-supported codes._
+!!!

 [Result Enumeration]: ../../common/enums/#result

 #### Parameters